 Born in Hartford, Connecticut to an Italian mother and a Belgian father, Christine moved to Paris as a teenager.
 There she developed a close relationship with her grand-father, Guillaume Leunens, the Flemish painter.

-Christine holds a Master of Liberal Arts in English and American Literature and Language from Harvard University.
+Christine holds a Master of Liberal Arts in English and American Literature and Language from Harvard University Extension School.
 Her Master's thesis, 'Henry James and the Late-Nineteenth Century Aristocracy under the Napoleonic Code: Madame de Vionnet and a Contextual Reading of The Ambassadors' won the Dean's Thesis Prize in the Humanities.
 Christine and her family made New Zealand their home in 2006.
 She received a Victoria University of Wellington Doctoral Scholarship to write a third novel as part of her PhD thesis at the IIIML: 'Literary Mothers-in-Law – A Can of Sunshine (novel), and Evolution of a Thorny Nature: Novels in English and the Mother-in-Law (critical study)'.

 In 1996, Christine received a prize from the Centre National du Cinéma in France for best scenario.
 Leunens' first novel, Primordial Soup, was published by Dedalus in the UK in 1999 and received praise in The Times, The Sunday Times, Independent, Publishers Weekly, etc. A new edition of Primordial Soup is to be published in 2019.